First sunrise

 Viewing the first sunrise of the year was a popular pastime during the Edo period.

 The first sunrise refers to the custom of observing the first sunrise of the year.

-Such a custom may be just an observation of the sunrise on a special day, or has a religious meaning for those who worship the Sun, such as the followers of traditional religions in Korea and Japan and the Inuit, Yupik, Aleut, Chukchi and the Iñupiat in the Arctic Circle, for praying for good luck.
+Such a custom may be just an observation of the sunrise on a special day (such as visiting Caroline Island in Kiribati), or has a religious meaning for those who worship the Sun, such as the followers of traditional religions in Korea, Japan, Mongolia, Australia, Polynesia and Micronesia and the Inuit, Yupik, Aleut, Chukchi, the Iñupiat, the Koryaks, the Dolgans, the Yakuts and other groups in the Arctic Circle and Siberia, for praying for good luck.

 Japan

 In Japan, the observation of the first sunrise of the year (初日の出) on the first day on the Old Calendar has been part of the traditional Shintoist worship of Amaterasu, the sun goddess.

 Nowadays, Japanese travel agents arrange trips to observe the earliest first sunrise of the year on the new Gregorian calendar in the easternmost Ogasawara Islands of the Japanese archipelago.

-Mongolia
+Mongolia, the Altai Republic, Buryatia, Inner Mongolia, Kalmykia and Tuva

-In Mongolia, there is a custom of observing the first sunrise on the first day of the year at the top of the mountain the Mongolian lunisolar calendar, commonly known as Tsagaan Sar.
+In Mongolia, the Altai Republic, Buryatia, Inner Mongolia, Kalmykia and Tuva, there is a custom of observing the first sunrise on the first day of the year at the top of the mountain the Mongolian lunisolar calendar, commonly known as Tsagaan Sar.
 The holiday has shamanistic influences.